'Pepe is suffering' - Arteta insists Arsenal's record signing is 'trying his best' amid widespread criticism | Goal.com

 "He is hurting, he is suffering – believe me, I am close to him – and he is trying his best," the Spanish head coach told reporters.

-"He feels the responsibility because be knows why the club brought him here and he wants to deliver that."
+"He feels the responsibility because he knows why the club brought him here and he wants to deliver that."

 Arteta added: "I would always defend my players.
 Whatever I have to discuss with him, it will be internally.